Sommet Edelweiss

 Sommet Edelweiss is a ski area located in Wakefield, Quebec, 30 minutes north of Ottawa, Ontario, Canada, in the Gatineau Hills.

 Description

 Sommet Edelweiss is a ski resort located in Wakefield, Quebec, approximately 30 minutes north of Ottawa.
 It is family oriented and consists of mostly beginner and intermediate terrain.
 There is a snow tubing park that is popular for families and school field trips.
-Edelweiss Valley was acquired by Mont Saint-Sauveur International in 2000.
+Edelweiss Valley was acquired by Les Sommets inc. in 2000.

 The ski area was started by three partners, Andy Tommy, who ran the ski area, and Art Tommy and Reg Lefebvre who ran the ski shop Tommy and Lefebvre.
-The early years brought many improvements such as snowmaking and night skiing, they were open daily from 8h30 am to 10 PM.
+The early years brought many improvements such as snowmaking and night skiing, they were open daily from 8:30 am to 10 PM.

-The Mountain manager was a colourful character Dick Gagne who worked there for almost 15 years until he retired.
+Dick Gagne was the Mountain manager and worked there for almost 15 years until he retired.